Zero noise limit for singular ODE regularized by fractional noise: Construction of

 Then we have the bounds:

 \end{lemma}

-\begin{proof} Without loss of generality assume that $s = 0$ and $w_0 = 0$.
-We only show the first bound, the rest being identical up to the switching signs and inequalities where necessary.
+\begin{proof} Without loss of generality assume that $s = 0, t = T$ and $w_0 = 0$.
+We only show the first bound, the rest being identical up to switching the signs and inequalities where necessary.
 Let us rewrite the equation as:

 We will compare to the following ODE, which we can solve explicitly: